+An example of general aquaculture impacts can be found in FAO 2008, pp. 15-22.
 Think about a single aquaculture enterprise.
 The site selection must be done, decisions about the organization of the farm have to be taken (including make or buy decisions and ownership structure), the species to be cultured has to be specified, workers must be hired and eventually trained, machines have to be bought or leased, feed sources must be identified and maybe feed has to be bought.
 Markets have to be identified and the accessibility must be evaluated and maybe secured.
 Land facilities have to be constructed, cages and nets have to be bought, etc. Finally, fish or other aquaculture products are produced and sold and by-products such as polluted water and other unwanted goods can be observed as a result of this production process.
 Income, profit and rents flow to the respective persons as income, being a direct consequence of aquaculture production.
-Goods and services purchased for the production also generates income in other sectors and taxes and fees may flow to the state authority.
+Goods and services purchased for the production also generate income in other sectors and taxes and fees maybe flow to the state authority.
 Spending the income manifests as demand in the retail sector, which is another measurable impact.
 These monetary flows can be easily observed (assuming the shadow economy is not too big) and direct and indirect impacts (by Leontief-Coefficients) can be measured by e.g. using input-output tables, having in mind the restriction of this method.
 It can also be used to analyze forward and backward linkages.
 This means to measure the strength and direction in which different sectors of an economy are interconnected and hence rely on each other.
-The impact of output (including intermediates) used along the different stages of the production chain is named 'forward linkage'; the impact of the purchase of inputs is called 'backward linkage'.
+The impact of output (including intermediates) uses along the different stages of the production chain is named forward linkage, the impact of the purchase of inputs is called backward linkage.

 These actions and decisions have impact on different stakeholders at different levels.
-Are the workers hired locally and trained, so that their skills are improved and the quality of the local workforce is improved?
+Are the workers hired locally and trained, so that their skills are improved and the quality of the local workforce is enhanced?
 Does this have an impact on values and attitudes in this community?
 Alternatively workers may be hired from a different region and the local community is faced with migration problems.
-Is the profit transferred to a foreign country or is it available and maybe spend on a local or regional level?
-Is the land facility constructed by local companies or global firms?
+Is the profit transferred to a foreign country or is it available and maybe spent at a local or regional level?
+Is the land-based supply facility constructed by local companies or global firms?
 Does the aquaculture unit purchase its intermediate consumption from the local market or from the global market?
 What about the extent of the pollution of water or other ecologic dimensions like felling trees to get better access to the plant?
-This could have different impacts on the acceptance of the aquaculture operation, on the local solidarity, the social peace etc; but how to assess all this in monetary terms?
-An example of general aquaculture impacts can be found in FAO, 2008, pp. 15-22.
+This could have different impacts on the acceptance of the aquaculture operation, on the local solidarity, the social peace etc.; but how to assess all this in monetary terms?

-Cost-Benefit analysis (CBA) aims to monetarize all these issues.
+Cost-Benefit Analysis (CBA) aims to monetarize all these issues.
 As pointed out in the former paragraph, it is problematic and that is why additional methods have been developed.
 They are briefly described in the following paragraph.
-In general one has to keep in mind that not all factors can be substituted by others easily or maybe not at all.
+In general one has to have in mind that not all factors can be substituted by others easily or maybe not at all.

-More tools and methods to assess preferability of socio-economic benefits
+More tools and methods to assess socio-economic benefits